Celtx Blog

 As with all creative pursuits, how long is a piece of string?
 If you are about to write your first screenplay, it will probably take more time than someone who’s been writing scripts for 25 years.
 The key thing is to go at your own pace.
 No writer or script project is the same.

-How do I include a title page?
+Do I need to include a title page?

 All title pages will include: